Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 \begin{lem} The maps $\phi$ and $\hat{\phi}$ are chain maps. \end{lem}

 \begin{proof} To see this note that the contributions to the chain map equation in both cases correspond to the boundary of an oriented compact 1-dimensional manifold. \end{proof}

 \begin{rem} The codimension one boundary of $\mathcal{T}(\sigma;\mathbf{y})$ corresponds either to the loop or path moving to the boundary of $\sigma$ or to the breaking of a flow tree at a critical point.
-Instances when two trees are attached at the same point are naturally interior points of the moduli space where the disks with slits joins to a new disk with a slit of width equal to the sum of the widths.
+Instances when two trees are attached at the same point are naturally interior points of the moduli space where the disks with slits join to a new disk with a slit of width equal to the sum of the widths.
 See Figure \ref{interiorpoints}. \end{rem}

-With this established we can now prove Adams result: \begin{thm} The flow tree map $\phi\colon C_{-\ast}(\Omega Q)\to \Omega CM_{-\ast}(Q)$ is a quasi-isomorphism. \end{thm}
+With this established we can now prove Adams' result: \begin{thm} The flow tree map $\phi\colon C_{-\ast}(\Omega Q)\to \Omega CM_{-\ast}(Q)$ is a quasi-isomorphism. \end{thm}

 \begin{proof} The first observation is that the chain complex $\Omega CM_{-\ast}(Q)\otimes^{\t} CM_{-\ast}(Q)$ is acyclic.
-To see that, note that for each critical point $y$ there is a unique flow tree with positive puncture $y$ and two negative punctures, one at the co-unit $x$ and one at $y$.
-Filtering by degree we find that this is the only part of the differential which contributes to the differential on the first page of the corresponding spectral sequence.
-Since it gives an isomorphism from words not ending with the co-unit $x$ to those which does end with $x$, the desired acyclicity follows.
+To see that, note that for each critical point $y$ there is a unique flow tree with positive puncture $y$ and two negative punctures, one at the co-unit $x$ and one at $y$, see Lemma \ref{l:DanR}.

+Add a constant to the Morse function $f$ used to build the parallel copies so that the minimum $x$ lies at level $0$ and all other critical points at positive levels.
+We then filter by action, more precisely we associate to a word $y_{1}\dots y_{m}$ of critical points the action $\sum_{j}f(y_{j})$.
+Then by definition of a flow tree the differential does not increase action.
+Since all flow trees except those involving the co-unit decrease action we find that the differential on the associated graded complex acts only on the last (distinguished) letter in the word and it acts there as $y\mapsto yx$ if $y\ne x$ and $x\mapsto 0$.
+Since this is an isomorphism from words not ending with the co-unit $x$ to those which does end with $x$, the desired acyclicity follows.
 Clearly, $C_{-\ast}(\mathrm{P}Q)$ is also acyclic.

-Note next that the map $\hat{\phi}$ respects the filtration by degree at the end point.
+Consider next the stratification of $Q$ induced by the stable manifolds of the Morse function $f$ and the corresponding filtration on $C_{-\ast}(\mathrm{P}Q)$ induced by evaluation at the endpoint.
+The corresponding filtration on $\Omega CM_{-\ast}(Q)\otimes^{\t} CM_{-\ast}(Q)$ is filtration by degree of the distinguished (the last) critical point and the map $\hat{\phi}$ respects these filtrations.
 The corresponding $E_{1}$-terms with induced maps are

 and $E_{2}$-terms

 Zeeman's comparison theorem \cite[Sec.
 3.3]{McCleary} then establishes the result. \end{proof}

 \begin{rem} If $\dim(Q)=4$ then the Morse function may have critical points of index one.
 In this case we use stabilization as follows.
 Multiply $Q$ by $\R^{N}$ for any $N \geq 2$, and consider the function $F(q,x)=f(q)+x^{2}$, then $F$ has the same critical points as $f$ and $-\nabla F$ is inward point at infinity.
 In $Q\times \R^{N}$ there is room to cancel 1-handles and the above applies.
 In this case we define $CM_{-\ast}(Q)$ to be $CM_{-\ast}(Q\times \R^{N})$ (which is a 1-reduced version of the original complex).
 Noting that $C_{-\ast}(Q\times \R^{N})$ and $C_{-\ast}(Q)$ are canonically isomorphic the result follows also in this case. \end{rem}